 Anything that moves constantly is an analog, so the big round clock in your classroom with three sticks spinning around is called an analog clock.

-Here is a typical analog clock showing the time is and seconds.
-That could mean or You cannot tell from an analog clock if the time is morning (a.m.) or afternoon (p.m.).
+When a typical analog clock shows the time is and seconds, it could mean or You cannot tell from an analog clock if the time is morning (a.m.) or afternoon (p.m.).

 Most analog clocks will have three sticks mounted in the center that spin around the clock to tell you the time.
 These are called clock hands.
 These three hands are for the hours, minutes, and seconds.